The Limits of Assumption-free Tests for Algorithm Performance: Introduction

-\paragraph{Defining a hypothesis test.} There are many possible goals we might define for addressing \texttt{EvaluateAlg}: for example, we might wish to construct a confidence interval for the risk $R_{P,n}(\cA)$, or to perform a hypothesis test assessing whether $R_{P,n}(\cA)$ lies above or below some prespecified threshold $\tau$,
+There are many possible goals we might define for addressing \texttt{EvaluateAlg} or \texttt{EvaluateModel}: for example, we might wish to construct a confidence interval for the risk $R_{P,n}(\cA)$ or $R_P(\hf_n)$, or to perform a hypothesis test assessing whether $R_{P,n}(\cA)$ or $R_P(\hf_n)$ lies above or below some prespecified threshold $\tau$,

-Indeed, to establish a hardness result for these types of questions, it suffices to consider the problem of performing the hypothesis test~\eqref{eqn:hypothesis_test}.
+We note that it is not hard to see that \texttt{EvaluateModel} is an easy problem as long as the loss function is bounded and we have a large holdout data.
+This is because after training model $\hf_n$, we can use the holdout data $\cD_{\textnormal{hold}}$ to estimate $R_P(\hf_n)$ via computing $ \frac{1}{|\cD_{\textnormal{hold}}|}\sum_{(X_i, Y_i) \in \cD_{\textnormal{hold}}} \ell(\hf_n(X_i), Y_i)$; if $|\cD_{\textnormal{hold}}|$ is large then this estimate is likely to be accurate.
+However, even in this bounded setting where \texttt{EvaluateModel} is relatively easy, we will see below that \texttt{EvaluateAlg} is fundamentally hard: our results will establish limitations on the ability of any test to answer the question posed by \texttt{EvaluateAlg}, even in the setting of a bounded loss.
+To establish such a hardness result, it suffices to consider the problem of performing the hypothesis test~\eqref{eqn:hypothesis_test}.
 This is because, if we have instead constructed a confidence interval $\widehat{C}$ with a guarantee of containing the risk $R_{P,n}(\cA)$ with probability $\geq 1-\alpha$, we can test~\eqref{eqn:hypothesis_test} at Type I error level $\alpha$ by simply checking whether $\widehat{C}\subseteq [0,\tau)$.